-- buildings for agriculture and forestry, within Local Green Spaces located outside a settlement boundary; or - the provision of appropriate facilities for outdoor sport, outdoor recreation and cemeteries, as long as it does not conflict with the purpose of designating the Local Green Space; or - the extension or alteration of a building, provided that it does not result in a disproportionate addition over and above the size of the original building, in line with Policy PSP7; or - the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces. - 3.41 Designated Local Green Spaces are spaces which are of particular importance to communities and which they wish to see have special protection that rules out new development other than in very special circumstances or through the exceptions set out above. - 3.42 Inappropriate development is, by definition, harmful to Local Green Spaces and will not be approved except in very special circumstances.
-In considering a planning application substantial weight will be given to any potential harm to a Designated Local Green Space arising from the proposal(s), and in particular how harm would impact upon the reasons why the local community supported the designation of that space. - 3.43 The designation of a Local Green Space does not affect permitted development rights.
-Permitted development rights are a national grant of planning permission which allow certain building works and changes of use to be carried out without having to make a planning application. - 3.44 Neighbourhood Plans may also identify specific areas for designation as Local Green Space in line with the NPPF.
-These areas have to be local in character and be demonstrably special to a local community.
+- buildings for agriculture and forestry, within Local Green Spaces located outside a settlement boundary; or - the provision of appropriate facilities for outdoor sport, outdoor recreation and cemeteries, as long as it does not conflict with the purpose of designating the Local Green Space; or - the extension or alteration of a building, provided that it does not result in a disproportionate addition over and above the size of the original building, in line with Policy PSP7; or - the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces. - 3.40 Designated Local Green Spaces are spaces which are of particular importance to communities and which they wish to see have special protection that rules out new development other than in very special circumstances or through the exceptions set out above. - 3.41 Inappropriate development is, by definition, harmful to Local Green Spaces and will not be approved except in very special circumstances.
+In considering a planning application substantial weight will be given to any potential harm to a Designated Local Green Space arising from the proposal(s), and in particular how harm would impact upon the reasons why the local community supported the designation of that space. - 3.42 Local Green Spaces nominated for designation as part of this plan, but which have not been designated will be reassessed as part of the new Local Plan (due for adoption in 2019).
+This reassessment of spaces will include those which have a landowner objection to their designation. - 3.43 The designation of a Local Green Space does not affect permitted development rights.
+Permitted development rights are a national grant of planning permission which allow certain building works and changes of use to be carried out without having to make a planning application.

-3.45 Policy PSP5 will be used, where appropriate, to protect undesignated open space, within settlement boundaries.
+- 3.44 Neighbourhood Plans may also identify specific areas for designation as Local Green Space in line with the NPPF.
+These areas have to be local in character and be demonstrably special to a local community. - 3.45 Policy PSP5 will be used, where appropriate, to protect undesignated open space, within settlement boundaries.